©

 Karen draws inspiration from her own experiences as a female jazz musician and parallel to writing music for HU! she is doing research about female jazz musicians in history (see her essay “Women Instrumentalists in Jazz” ) and gender stereotypes in general.
 She interviewed 28 people of different ages, backgrounds, nationalities and gender identities and read many books and articles about gender, psychology, gender in music, sexism and women in jazz.
 This resulted in het presentation about “12 mechanisms that still form obstacles for women to pursue a career in music”.

-Karen's goal with this presentation is to create more awareness and understanding, to help musicians who suffer from these mechanisms to recognise them and others to be able to speak up when these mechanisms happen.
+Karen's goal with this presentation is to create more awareness and understanding, to help musicians who suffer from these mechanisms to recognise them and others to be able to speak up when these mechanisms take place.
 The presentation leads to a very inclusive open discussion about possible solutions.
 With reaching especially musicians, programmers, music educators and parents of future musicians, Karen hopes to be part of the change that she would love to see on jazz stages.
 It has been scientifically proven that mixed teams function the best and that people feel happier, so we all have something to win when the jazz scene and music becomes more inclusive!

-(Feel free to contact Karen about this presentation!
-It takes about 1h15 and gives a lot of insights to programmers, (female) musicians, (parents of) future musicians, music teachers and anyone else interested in the subject).
+Feel free to contact Karen about this presentation!
+It takes about 1h15 and gives a lot of insights to programmers, (female) musicians, (parents of) future musicians, music teachers and anyone else interested in the subject.